jiachen-meng/VGA-Pac-Man/README.md

 # VGA-Pac-Man
-This is the final project of Computer Organization Winetr 2020@ University of Toronto
+This is the final project of Computer Organization Winter 2020@ University of Toronto